 Online Application Status Checks

-Applicants for a regular U.S. passport who would like to check the status of their application may do so by accessing the U.S. Dept. of State's Online Application Status-Check Web Page.
+Applicants for a regular Untied States passport who would like to check the status of their application may do so by accessing the US Department of State's Online Application Status-Check Web Page.
 Currently it takes about 7-10 days for an application to be tracked online (less time if it was expedited and sent by overnight delivery).

 If you currently have a passport, you renew it by mail (using the DS-82 form) if all of the following conditions apply: